tonywied17/audio-normalization/README.md

 This project is a command-line tool for normalizing and boosting audio tracks in media files.
 It helps you achieve consistent audio levels across files by analyzing loudness and applying fixes using FFmpeg.
 It also supports parallel processing to speed up batch operations.

-## Windows Executable Releases
+## Windows Releases
-Pre-built Windows executable is available in the [Releases](https://github.com/tonywied17/audio-normalization/releases) section.
+A standalone executable and an optional Windows installer are available on the project's [Releases](https://github.com/tonywied17/audio-normalization/releases) page.

 ## Requirements